~~~~ This is Page 18 ~~~~

 Meet Black Coyote

-It is said this 35 year old Deaf American Indian may have ignited the dreadful Wounded Knee Massacre in 1890.
-A detachment of U.S. calvary came to the Lakota reservation and demanded the Indians surrender their rifles.
+It is said this 35 year old Deaf American Indian may have ignited the dreadful Wounded Knee Massacre in South Dakota, 1890.
+A detachment of U.S. cavalry came to the Lakota reservation and demanded the Indians surrender their rifles.
 He either refused or didn't understand the order.
-Somehow his rifle discharged while it was being wrestled away from him, provoking the soldiers to fire on the Indians ---who fought back.
+He resisted the attempt to take it from him, causing it to discharge, provoking the soldiers to fire on the Indians ---who fought back.
 (There are varying accounts of this).
-Up to 300 Indian men, women, and children, and 30 soldiers, were killed.
-YouTube has this video with ASL (a bit too fast with the finger-spelling) and open captions (but which disappear halfway through).
+Up to 300 Indian men, women, and children, were slaughtered, some who were hunted down far away.
+Thirty soldiers were killed.
+YouTube has this video with ASL (a bit too fast with the finger-spelling) and is open captioned (but captions disappear halfway through).

 Google "Black Coyote Deaf" for a lot more information.